Examples: Data Generation and Imitation Learning for Humanoids#

 The key parameters are:

-On successful task completion, an HDF5 dataset is generated containing camera observations.
-You can convert the ego-centric camera view to MP4.
+When the run completes successfully, an HDF5 dataset is generated containing camera observations.
+You can convert the ego-centric camera view to MP4:

 ./isaaclab.sh -p scripts/tools/hdf5_to_mp4.py \